Drug Evaluation Committee 2016-41 Submission of Notification Document Concerning Discontinuation of Development

 Question

-In a certain clinical trial, a decision was made to "discontinue the clinical trial," a "Report on Discontinuation of Development, etc." (report item: discontinuation of the clinical trial in question) was submitted by the investigational site, and the sponsor submitted a notification of discontinuation of the clinical trial to the authorities.
+In a certain clinical trial, a decision was made to "discontinue the clinical trial," and the Investigator Site submitted a "Report on Discontinuation of Development, etc." (report item: discontinuation of the clinical trial in question), and the sponsor submitted a notification of discontinuation of the clinical trial to the authorities.
 Several years later, the sponsor submitted a "Report on Discontinuation of Development" to the authority.

 Question 1

-In the above case, should the sponsor notify the site of the "Report on Discontinuation of Development, etc." (report item: discontinuation of development of the study drug) again?
+In the above case, should the sponsor notify the Investigator Site of the "Report on Discontinuation of Development, etc." (report item: discontinuation of development of the study drug) again?

 Question 2

-We would appreciate it if you could also tell us the purpose of notifying the site of "discontinuation of development".
+Also, we would appreciate it if you could tell us the purpose of notifying the Investigator Site of the "discontinuation of development".
 If the purpose of the notification is to clarify the retention period of the records, the purpose has been achieved with the submission of the initial report, and it is not necessary to submit a "Report on Discontinuation of Development, etc." (report item: discontinuation of development of the study drug) (if the sponsor does not need to change the retention period that was notified in the past).
 (When there is no need to change the retention period notified in the past as the sponsor).
-ICH-GCP also includes a statement to notify the site of "discontinuation of development," but is it correct to assume that the purpose is the same as in J-GCP?
+ICH-GCP also includes a statement to notify the Investigator Site of the "discontinuation of development," but is it correct to assume that the purpose is the same as in J-GCP?

 Answer 1

-Based on Article 24, Paragraph 3 of the GCP, it is necessary for the sponsor to notify the site in writing of the discontinuation of the development of the test product separately from the discontinuation of the clinical trial.
+Based on Article 24, Paragraph 3 of the GCP, it is necessary for the sponsor to notify the Investigator Site in writing of the discontinuation of the development of the test product separately from the discontinuation of the clinical trial.

 Answer 2

-The record-keeping officer appointed by the head of the site must retain the records until the later of (1) or (2) below (GCP Article 41, Paragraph 2, Guidance 1).
+The person in charge of record keeping appointed by the head of Investigator Site is required to keep the records until the later date of either (1) or (2) below (GCP Article 41, Paragraph 2, Guidance 1).

 -

-(1)The date of marketing authorization of the investigational drug concerned (in case of notification of discontinuation of development, three years from the date of notification)
+(1)The date of marketing authorization for the investigational drug concerned (in the case of notification of discontinuation of development, three years from the date of notification)

 -